goyalkunjann/Task_LogDigestion/README.md

 If you'd like to contribute to this project or have suggestions for improvements, feel free to create issues or submit pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it according to the terms of the license.

----

-By following these steps, you can easily process and analyze your log data using this project.
-If you encounter any issues or have questions, please don't hesitate to reach out or create an issue on GitHub.
-Happy log analysis!